Ready for Vilnius Sightseeing?

 If hostels don’t interest you, Vilnius also has a variety of hotels and apartments to choose from.
 Read reviews carefully.

 Museum of Genocide Victims is located in the former KGB headquarters.
 Spooky… The museum teaches visitors about the horrific abuses Lithuania suffered under the former Soviet Union.
 If you love history, particularly WWII and Cold War history, you’ll find this museum fascinating.
 The subject matter is quite heavy, though, and not for the faint of heart.
+You can find the Museum of Genocide Victims on Aukų g.
+2A, Vilnius 01400, Lithuania.

 Palace of the Grand Dukes of Lithuania: I only saw the outside of this palace, but I hear the museum’s great!
 I love castles (yeah, I still pretend I’m a Disney princess, what of it?), so I had a fun time taking a million photos.
+The Palace is located at Katedros a 4, Vilnius 01143, Lithuania.

 Literatu Street: As a literature lover, this little street holds a special place in my heart.
 All the plaques are dedicated to Lithuanian authors and poets, as well as artists who made an impact on Lithuanian literature.
+If you need new book recommendations, hey, this might not be a bad place to start your research!

 The Republic of Užupis

-This neighborhood and UNESCO World Heritage site should definitely be a “must see” on your trip to Vilnius.
+This super unique neighborhood and UNESCO World Heritage site should definitely be a “must see” on your trip to Vilnius.
 The artists and other free spirits in Užupis declared this area an independent Republic in 1997.
 April 1st is their independence day!

 You can even check out the constitution, which is written in 23 different languages, and have your passport stamped to prove you visited!
 If you’re looking for your “artist fix,” then go no further.